realm/realm-server-side-samples/14-converting-realm-types/README.md

 # 14. Converting Realm Types

 The following example show you how to convert realm types.
 In the future, we will offer an API to do this.
-For now, you can do this by editing the __admin Realm, but make sure to do so with care!
-The logic used in this script assumes that you do not have Realms paths that contain "__" which are present in system realms (which we do not wish to alter).
+For now, you can do this by editing the admin Realm, but make sure to do so with care!
+The logic used in this script assumes that you do not have Realms paths that contain a double underscore which are present in system realms (which we do not wish to alter).

 To run the converter:
 1) Run `npm install`